-Students can complete three years of their undergraduate study at one of the institutions listed below and then apply for admission to UB SPPS through PharmCAS.
-If admitted to UB SPPS, students begin the PharmD program and credits earned during their first year are recognized by their undergraduate institution and applied toward completion of their bachelor's degree.
-Under 2+4 Educational Affiliation Agreements with community colleges, students are able to fulfill the requirements for an Associate’s and PharmD degree in six years.
-Students choosing this path are not given preferential treatment for admission to SPPS.
+Under 3+4 Agreements, students complete three years of undergraduate study at one of the institutions listed below and apply to UB SPPS via PharmCAS.
+If admitted, credits earned during their UB SPPS first year are recognized by their undergraduate institution and applied toward their bachelor's degree.

 Under 4+4 Educational Affiliation Agreements, students are able to earn a Bachelor’s degree and then a PharmD degree.